liferay-search/liferay-docs/en/deployment/articles/02-configuring-liferay/02-configuring-mail.markdown

 ## Configuring default email senders

-Email senders are the default name and email address @product@ uses to send administrative emails and announcement emails.
+Email senders are the default name and email address @sharepoint@ uses to send administrative emails and announcement emails.

 Default email senders are configured in the [`portal-ext.properties` file](/docs/7-2/deploy/-/knowledge_base/d/portal-properties).